My interactive Alleviate Your Anxiety course is now live! Cleveland Emotional Health Courses

 The therapeutic interventions that I most commonly use (but not limited to) are:

-Short-term dynamic (Habib Davanloo) – as an integrative experiential dynamic approach, this intervention facilitates the rapid resolution of a broad spectrum of emotional disorders.
-Short-term dynamic interventions are specifically designed to resolve anxiety, depression, and somatization disorders (such as chronic pain), and more severe psychosis.
-This collaborative alleviates a variety of self-defeating behaviors, many of which derive from traumatic experiences including unstable or troubled early life attachments (emotional neglect, verbal, physical & sexual abuse).
+Short-term dynamic (Habib Davanloo) – as an integrative experiential dynamic approach.
+This intervention facilitates the rapid resolution of a broad spectrum of emotional distress.
+Short-term dynamic interventions are specifically designed to heal issues such as anxiety, depression, and somatization disorders (such as chronic pain), PTSD, and more severe psychosis.
+This collaborative intervention alleviates a variety of self-harming behaviors, many of which derive from traumatic experiences including unstable or troubled early life attachments (emotional neglect, verbal abuse, physical & sexual abuse, and assault).

 Strengths-based (Donald Clifton) – Focuses on your attributes rather than your weaknesses.
 Helping you identify your strengths that you may not have previously considered.
 For example, a strength that you have is taking steps to address issues to improve your mental health.

-Mindfulness-based (Jon Kabat-Zinn) – Mindfulness is a method of paying attention to yourself and your environment.
-With practice, you will be able to notice your thoughts, feelings, and physical sensations with compassion and in a nonjudgmental way.
-Mindfulness-based interventions develop present moment awareness and diminish uncontrolled intrusive and self-judging thoughts.
+Mindfulness-based (Jon Kabat-Zinn; Joe Dispenza) – Mindfulness is a method of non-judgmentally paying attention to yourself and your environment.
+With practice, you will be able to notice the amount of energy you spend on ruminating or anxious thoughts (possibly disrupting your quality of sleep).
+Mindfulness-based interventions develop present moment and intrapsychic awareness thus diminishing uncontrolled intrusive and self-judging thoughts.

-Polyvagal mapping (Stephen Porges) – How the nervous system is affected through neuroception (unconscious perceiving), from relatedness to fight, flight, or freeze.
+Polyvagal mapping (Stephen Porges) – Polyvagal mapping explains how neuroception (unconscious perceiving) affects the nervous system.
+How do you react to situations that you perceive to be distressing?
+For example, fight (anger, temper) flight (avoidance), or freeze (depressing, shutting down).
 Somatic (physical) symptoms such as anxiety and depression are directly related to your central nervous system through vagus nerve stimulation.
 Environmental and intrapersonal triggers related to PTSD, chronic pain, and social anxiety can be processed and healed through mapping (intrapsychic focus) the vagal nervous system.